Salt Water Salt Water — Salt Water Pool Complete Guide 2026 - Setup, Maintenance & Tips

 Essential Chemical Parameters

-pH Levels: Maintain 7.4-7.6 for optimal chlorine effectiveness and swimmer comfort.
+pH Levels: Maintain 7.2-7.6 for optimal chlorine effectiveness and swimmer comfort, with 7.2-7.4 being ideal.
 SCG systems tend to raise pH, requiring regular adjustment.
 Learn more about pH Up and Down chemicals for pools.

-Total Alkalinity (TA): Target 60-80 ppm for salt water pools (lower than traditional pools).
+Total Alkalinity (TATotal Alkalinity — The buffer that keeps your pH from bouncing around.
+Get this in range and pH gets a lot easier to manage. learn more →): Target 80-120 ppm for salt water pools.
 TA acts as a pH buffer and affects water balance.
 See our guide on why alkalinity is essential for pool water chemistry.

 Cyanuric Acid (CYA): Maintain 70-80 ppm for salt water pools.
 CYA protects chlorine from UV degradation but reduces sanitizing effectiveness at high levels.
 Read about why saltwater pools need cyanuric acid.